Sven-vh/ImReflect/README.md

 ## Resolution Order

-When rendering a type, ImReflect searches in this order:
+When rendering a type, ImReflect searches in this order at compile time:

 1. **User implementations** - Your `tag_invoke` functions
 2. **Library implementations** - Built-in ImReflect types